sathviksr2001/E-commerce-product-recommendation/README.md

 - **Product features (description similarity)**
 - **User preferences (similar user behavior)**

-The system uses **TF-IDF** for analyzing product descriptions and a **user-product rating matrix** for collaborative filtering.
+The system uses **TF-IDF** for analyzing product descriptions and a **user-product rating matrix** for collabortive filtering.
 The UI is designed using **Gradio** to simulate a simple and modern e-commerce experience.

 ## 🔍 Features